The Safest and Most Dangerous Places in Hinch, MO: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Hinch is $623 per year, which is $159 more than the national average and $37 less than Missouri's state average.
-Below we compare cities similar to Hinch:
+The overall cost of crime per resident in Hinch is $623 per year, which is $159 more than the national average and $37 less than Missouri's state average.
+The comparison below uses cities similar to Hinch:

 • In Hazelwood, MO, crime costs $3,007 per person, which is $2,383 more than in Hinch.